951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Not allowed

-• Under 8 years They cannot make the visit.
+• Children under 8 years old cannot take part in the visit.

-• Under 18s They must be accompanied by an adult to be able to visit.
+• Visitors under 18 must be accompanied by an adult in order to take part in the visit.

 • People with reduced mobility

-• Individuals with conditions that prevent them from walking 8km
+• People with medical conditions that prevent them from walking 8 km

-• People who have to use walking sticks or crutches
+• People who need to use walking sticks or crutches

 Other activities